avif vs webp

 Furthermore, both file formats support High Dynamic Range (HDR) images.
 This can make them great for photography.
 However, AVIF takes the lead in this aspect with a wider color gamut and support for chroma sub-sampling.
 This way, you can reduce the color information in the signal without affecting the image quality.

 If a file format is compatible with your browser, it means that the image will display correctly on the page.
 Additionally, it enables you to take various actions like downloading the image or saving it to your computer.
-However, since some of the modern image formats are so new, browser support can be lacking.
+However, due to some of the modern image formats being so new, browser support has only relatively recently started catching up.

-Since WebP has been around a lot longer, it is more widely accepted than AVIF.
-It’s supported by all popular browsers including Microsoft Edge and Firefox.
-Plus, all major mobile browsers also support WebP formats.
+Since WebP has been around a lot longer, it gained widespread adoption before AVIF.
+However, as of January 2024, both formats are now supported by all popular browsers including Microsoft Edge and Firefox.
+Plus, all major mobile browsers support WebP, and most also support AVIF.
+The notable mobile exceptions that do not support AVIF yet are the Opera Mini, the QQ Browser, and the KaiOS Browser.

 Here are the numbers for global WebP and AVIF support, according to Can I Use:

-So while both enjoy support with a majority of users, WebP is the clear winner when it comes to WebP vs AVIF browser support.
+So while both enjoy support with a majority of browsers, WebP still has a slight edge.

 How to use AVIF and WebP in WordPress (in 2 steps)

-However, if you use an earlier version of WordPress or you want to use both image file types, you can do so using a plugin like Optimole.
-Now, we’re going to show you how!
+However, if you use an earlier version of WordPress or you want to use both AVIF and WebP, you can do so using a plugin like Optimole.
+The process is simple.
+This is how you do it:

 Step 1: Install and activate Optimole in WordPress